 Also, you’ll need an authoring tool to create eLearning courses to fill the platform with high-quality content: interactive e-courses, assessments, audio files, and video lectures.

 As for the cost, you need to be ready for some investments when launching eLearning.
-For reference, a bundle containing iSpring Learn LMS and the iSpring Suite authoring tool will cost you as much as $900 per month for 300 active learners (which is $3 per user, far not the highest price on the market).
+For reference, a bundle containing iSpring Learn LMS and the iSpring Suite authoring tool will cost you $6.64 per month (far not the highest price on the market) for 100 active learners, billed annually.
 Yet, for some companies, buying a platform for eLearning and an authoring tool may seem too pricey, but this is, perhaps, the only way to get the maximum out of asynchronous training.

 2. Email courses